 The interviewer wants to know if you will stay at this job for a reasonable length of time, so the time and money it takes to train you will not be wasted.

 The best approach is to frame your answers around your career goals and how they relate to the position you’re applying for.
-Clarifying your career goals before the interview will help you explain how the job supports them so that you can assure the employer of your commitment.
+Clarify your career goals before the interview.
+This will help you explain how the job supports them so that you can assure the employer of your commitment.

 If you’ve changed jobs often, give a brief, honest explanation and then change the focus by asking a question.
 For example, you could stress that you’re looking for a position that gives you the chance to develop and then ask the interviewer if you will have that opportunity in this job.

-If you’re overqualified for the position, emphasize how your experience will benefit the employer.
+If you’re overqualified for the position, point out how your experience will benefit the employer.

 Questions about job requirements and the organization’s culture